jmathew330/jmathew330/README.md

-# 👋 Hi, I'm Jeffin — Aspiring Quality Assurance (QA) Engineer
+# 👋 Hi, I'm Jeffin!

 Welcome to my GitHub portfolio!
-I'm passionate about software quality and eager to build a career in QA automation and testing.
+I'm passionate about software quality and eager to advance my career in QA automation and testing.
 Through hands-on projects and continuous learning, I’m developing strong skills in manual and automated testing to help deliver reliable, high-quality software.

 ---